codemanas/cm-blocks-docs/docs/progress-bar.md

 ## Introduction
-Cm Progress Bar is a WordPress Blocks that is designed to make beautiful slider bar without writing long lines of code on WordPress editor.
+CM Progress Bar is a WordPress Blocks designed to make beautiful slider bar without writing long lines of code on WordPress editor.
 Using CM Progress Bar you can easily showcase any progress percentage, milestones, showing skills levels and do much more.
 You also can get customization options like color, layout, orientation etc.

 ## Use Progress Bar